Proud Boy on house arrest in Jan. 6 case disappears ahead of sentencing

 Former Proud Boys leader Enrique Tarrio and three other members of the extremist group were convicted of seditious conspiracy in May.

 A total of about 1,000 people have been charged with federal crimes related to the Jan.
 6 riot.
 More than 600 of them have pleaded guilty or been convicted after trials decided by a jury or judge.
-Roughly 450 have been sentenced, with over half getting terms of imprisonment ranging from seven days to 10 years.
+About 600 have been sentenced, with over half getting terms of imprisonment ranging from three days to 18 years.